StevenRice99/DRAM-Tracing-Samples/README.md

 - ``-s`` or `--seed` - Random generation seed.
 Defaults to ``42``.
 - ``-l`` or `--level` - Logging level.
 Defaults to ``INFO``.

+# genetic_algorithm.py

+A very basic genetic algorithm implementation you could use as a starting point. **Note in its current form, you are unlikely to converge to anything!** There are too many component options which are not compatible with each other, so it is likely you will go the entire genetic algorithm run without creating a single valid member.
+This is an area you can try to improve with your own unique ideas and methods.

+- ``-l`` or `--level` - Logging level.
+Defaults to ``INFO``.

 # Helpers

-These files do not need to be called on their own but help the bash scripts.
+These files do not need to be called on their own but help the bash scripts or other Python scripts.

+## common.py

+Common data between other Python scripts.

+## configuration.py

+Helper to execute dynamically created configuration files.

 ## trace_valgrind.py